Shivam-Shukl/Amazon-E-commerce-Agent-RAG-Based-AI-Product-Recommender/README.md

 A generation layer creates a natural language summary explaining why these products match the query.

 ### 6. UI Rendering
-Results are displayed in a beautiful Streamlit interface with product cards and AI insights.
+Results are displayed in a beautiful Flask interface with product cards and AI insights.

 ---